Punktum-dk/epp-service-specification/README.md

 </extension>
 ```

 The token is a timestamp in [EPOCH] format, indicating when the agreement was accepted.
+The [EPOCH] timestamp has to be specify adhering to the POSIX/UNIX standard and has to be specified in seconds.
+We do not support milliseconds or nanoseconds.

+The EPOCH timestamp must not exceed 24 hours into the future compared to local time resolution.
+In case this exception occurs error code `2004` and a descriptive message.

 The `token` is handled the following way: